seanmpuckett/sai/docs/Keywords.md

     > [ [ 'cats', 7 ], [ 'dogs', 12 ] ]
     > { cats: 7, dogs: 12 }

+**Entrait** ignores input data that does not conform to expectations; if given a list that does not contain two-element key/value lists, it will not create traits.

 ### enum _literal_